 Did You Know?

-Paris (Leonard Nimoy) is posing as a 25 year old "Peter Malek" (dialogue establishes Malek died 20 years before at age 5).
+Paris (Leonard Nimoy) is posing as a 25 year old "Peter Malik" (dialogue establishes Malik died 20 years before at age 5).
 Nimoy was in fact 39 at the time.
 See more

 Person on Tape

 Good morning, Mr. Phelps.
-To counteract heavy pressure from their country's young people, Premier Anton Rojek and his special advisor, Josef Czerny, have summoned a special Congress of the government-controlled Youth Organization.
+To counteract heavy pressure from their country's young people, Premier Anton Rojek and his special adviser, Josef Czerny, have summoned a special congress of the government-controlled Youth Organization.
 Its purpose: to endorse Rojek's repressive regime.
-Your mission, Jim, should your choose to accept it, is to stop the Congress from being used as a rubber stamp and to expose Rojek and Czerny before the young people and the world.
-As always, should you or any member ...
+Your mission, should you choose to accept it, is to stop the Student Congress from being used as a rubber stamp and to expose Rojek and Czerny before the young people and the world.
+As ...

 The Times They Are A-Changin'